 My eyes followed the retreating boys, and I saw the fallen lemon trees that once marked the property lines.
 Without the markers, our farm merged into the other properties on both the northern and southern boundaries.
 The uprooted trees lay rotting on the ground.
-Rain, like peace, had deserted Bledley, leaving the land forsaken, mutilated, and bare.
-46
+Rain, had like peace, deserted Bledley, leaving the land forsaken, mutilated, and bare.

-Lastly, war causes disastrous incidents for individuals, and it can also create opportunity for rebels to attack innocent people.
+Lastly, war causes disastrous incidents for individuals, and it can also create an opportunity for rebels to attack innocent people.
 Rebels or violent groups may loot poor people anywhere.
 As a result, women, children, and some other individuals are most vulnerable.
-In the following extract, Idil disclose how a man attacked the bus while they were leaving their village.
+In the following extract, Idil discloses how a man attacked the bus while they were leaving their village.
 In this incident, Layla, who was one of Ahmed's spouses, escaped.
-She died while attempting to flee her husband's tyrannical actions; thus, in one way or another, women are victims of war and its atrocities.
+She died while attempting to flee her husband's tyrannical actions; thus,

+&lt;sup>47 Fartumo Kusow, Tale of a Boon's Wife.
+(Toronto: Second Story Press, 2017), 211 in one way or another, women are victims of war and its atrocities.
 "The blast had lifted the floorboard under her and folded it around her thighs.
 A trace of blood ran from her knees to her feet.
 I took Layla's hand.
-She opened her eyes again and smiled"47.
+She opened her eyes again and smiled".
+50